2000prcs/light-control-system/README.md

 # Light Controlling System

-> This application is to control lightning for each room.
-User can controll the amount of light by using the sliderbar.
+> Web application for a home automation light control system.

 ## Table of Contents